jsiegenthaler/homebridge-eosstb/README.md

 * **MediaPause**: Toggles between Pause and Play of the current TV program

 ## Known Other Commands
 * **VolumeUp** and **VolumeDown**: When the iOS remote is displayed, the iOS volume controls can be used to control the volume of your TV.
 However, this is not done via the EOS box, but instead via a bash command.
 So your TV must be capable of being controlled remotely via any machine that can accept a bash command, such as a raspberry pi.
 The author has a Samsung Receiver and runs Homebridge on a raspberry pi, and thus uses [samsungctl](https://github.com/Ape/samsungctl/) which allows KEY_VOLUP and KEY_VOLDOWN to be easily sent to the Samsung Receiver.
+Once you know what bash command works, configure it in volUpCommand and volDownCommand.

 ## Siri